odair-pedro/tengo/README.md

 ---

-Tengo is a lightweight engine for GO
+Tengo is a lightweight template engine for GO